nachocaru/xaprb.com/content/blog/2011-01-29-my-sessions-at-the-oreilly-mysql-conference-2011.md

 date: "2011-01-29"
 permalink: /2011/01/29/my-sessions-at-the-oreilly-mysql-conference-2011/
 categories:
-  - Aspersa
   - Conferences
-  - CouchDB
-  - MongoDB
+  - Databases
-  - SQL
+  - Open Source
 ---
 I'll be presenting several sessions at the [O'Reilly MySQL Conference & Expo 2011][1], which is April 11-14 in Santa Clara, California.
 I recommend this conference to anyone interested in open-source databases including MySQL, PostgreSQL, CouchDB, MongoDB, and others.
 There is very good coverage of a diverse list of open-source databases.